Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 347: Feat: Refactor code in component for faster execution. at 2025-10-09 14:37:35
 * Commit 348: Perf: Add new feature algorithm to ensure stability. at 2025-10-10 15:25:20
 * Commit 349: Test: Update documentation for dependencies to support new requirements. at 2025-10-13 11:39:05
+* Commit 350: Perf: Update documentation for tests to support new requirements. at 2025-10-20 15:26:14